ut33/IDD-Fa18-Lab1/README.md

 **a.
 What color stripes are on a 100 Ohm resistor?**

 **b.
 What do you have to do to light your LED?**
+In order to light the LED I had to press the switch.
+While the switch was pressed, the LED was on.
+When the switch was not pressed, the circuit to the LED was broken and the LED turned off.
+[video of LED turning on and off

 ## Part C. Blink a LED using Arduino